Board of Directors

 Andy graduated magna cum laude from West Virginia University with a B.A. in Finance. and the West Virginia College of Law where he was Associate Editor of Law Review and served as a judicial clerk for Chief Judge David A. Faber, United States District Court for the Southern District of West Virginia.

-Andy lives in Charlotte with his wife, Lori, and their two young daughters, both of which will attend Charlotte Lab School.
+Andy lives in Charlotte with his wife, Lori, and their two young daughters, both of whom attend Charlotte Lab School.

 Casey Rentch, Treasurer

 Wells Fargo, Managing Director

 Casey Rentch is a Managing Director in the investment bank at Wells Fargo Securities.
 In his role at Wells Fargo, Casey serves a global group of industrial clients, providing advice on capital raising and mergers/acquisitions.

 Outside the office, Casey is an avid outdoor enthusiast, enjoys horse racing and golf and is an active member of the West Virginia University Alumni Association’s Charlotte chapter.

 Casey graduated cum laude from West Virginia University with a B.A. in Finance and received his MBA from the Robert H. School of Business at the University of Maryland.
 Casey lives in Charlotte with his wife Jaime, and his two children, Ben and Kate.